ElektraInitiative/libelektra/src/plugins/mini/README.md

 ## Limitations

 This plugin only supports simple key-value based properties files without sections. mINI also does not support metadata.
-If you want a more feature complete plugin, then please take a look at the [ini plugin](../ini/).
+If you want a more feature complete plugin, then please take a look at the [toml plugin](../toml/).
 The example below shows some of the limitations of the plugin.

 ```sh
 sudo kdb mount mini.ini user/tests/mini mini